swi/gemini-cli/packages/vscode-ide-companion/README.md

 - Selection Context: Gemini CLI can easily access your cursor's position and selected text within the editor, giving it valuable context directly from your current work.

+- Native Diffing: Seamlessly view, modify, and accept code changes suggested by Gemini CLI directly within the editor.

+- Launch Gemini CLI: Quickly start a new Gemini CLI session from the Command Palette (Cmd+Shift+P or Ctrl+Shift+P) by running the "Gemini CLI: Run" command.

 # Requirements

 To use this extension, you'll need: